19hours/sg-statutes/Acts/Legal Profession Act.md

 (2) Nothing in subsection (1) shall affect the right which is hereby declared of —

-(a) the Attorney-General, the Solicitor-General, State Counsel, Deputy Public Prosecutors and qualified persons appointed temporarily to perform the duties of those persons to appear and plead on behalf of the Government in those courts;
+(a) the Attorney-General, a Deputy Attorney-General, the Solicitor-General, State Counsel, Deputy Public Prosecutors and qualified persons appointed temporarily to perform the duties of those persons to appear and plead on behalf of the Government, or on behalf of any statutory board pursuant to section 3(1) or 4(1) of the Attorney-General (Additional Functions) Act 2014, in those courts;

+[Act 41 of 2014 wef 01/01/2015]

+[Act 25 of 2014 wef 01/01/2015]

 (b) the Public Trustee, the Official Assignee, Assistant Public Trustees and Assistant Official Assignees to appear and plead in those courts under any of the provisions of any law relating to those offices; and